rcardona-os/ocpv-hcp/README.md

 ```

 ##### 2.1 - To check the status of the hosted cluster
-💡 A hosted cluster is a cluster that only runs worker nodes, it is in fact the data plane of the guest cluster.
+🚀 A hosted cluster is a cluster that only runs worker nodes, its control plane and API endpoint hosted on a management cluster.

 ```bash
 $ oc get hostedclusters -n hcp
 ```